Types of Accounts

-Any funding that is allocated by the Associated Student Government (ASG) is transferred into this fund account.
-ASG funding sources include $50 quarterly funding as well as discretionary funding.
+The ASG fund account is for any funding that is allocated by the Associated Student Government (ASG).
+ASG funding sources include $50 quarterly funding as well as discretionary (supplemental) funding.
 Funds in this account may not carry over from one quarter to another.

 Club Fund Account